dbt-labs/docs.getdbt.com/website/docs/docs/use-dbt-semantic-layer/quickstart-semantic-layer.md

 <details>
   <summary>How are you storing my data?</summary>
   <div>
-    <div>dbt does not store your data, we temporarily ingest the data from the cloud data platform, pass it to connecting tool, and then drop the data.</div>
+    <div>dbt does not store or cache your data &mdash; it temporarily ingests the data from the cloud data platform, passes it to the connecting tool, and then drops the data.</div>
   </div>
 </details>
 <details><summary>Is the dbt Semantic Layer open source?</summary>